 Mono-Si = monocrystalline silicon; Multi-Si: multicrystalline silicon.
 Adapted from: Fraunhofer ISE, 2021.

 The European Commission's Joint Research Centre has assessed three scenarios for solar PV material needs going forward in which the share of thin film develops linearly to 1%, 10% and 23% of demand by 2050 (corresponding to a low-demand scenario, a mid-demand scenario and a high-demand scenario).
-The annual installed solar PV capacity increases to 200 GW, 300 GW and 700 GW per year in the low-demand, middemand and high-demand scenarios, respectively.
+The annual installed solar PV capacity increases to 200 GW, 300 GW and 700 GW per year in the low-demand, mid-demand and high-demand scenarios, respectively.
 The higher end is roughly consistent with the IRENA 1.5°C scenario.
-The results (Figure 5) suggest that a high-demand scenario in combination with a rising share of thin film could increase demand for germanium and telluride substantially (three to six times the total demand today), while demand for aluminium, cadmium, copper and silver would see an increase equivalent to 10-20% of the total demand today (silver demand for solar PV already accounts for 10% of total global demand today) (Bellini, 2021).
+The results (Figure 5) suggest that a high-demand scenario in combination with a rising share of thin film could increase demand for germanium and telluride substantially (three to six times the total demand today), while demand today (silver demand for solar PV already accounts for 10% of total global demand today) (Bellini, 2021).
 Going forward, efficiency gains in silver use will limit growth in demand for materials (Marsh, 2021).